fsspec/filesystem_spec/docs/source/features.rst

 Mount anything with FUSE
 ------------------------

-Any path of any file-system can be mapped to a local directory using pyfuse and :func:`fsspec.fuse.run`.
+Any path of any file-system can be mapped to a local directory using `fusepy <https://pypi.org/project/fusepy/>`_ and :func:`fsspec.fuse.run`.
 This feature is experimental, but basic file listing with details, and read/write should generally be available to the extent that the remote file-system provides enough information.
 Naturally, if a file-system is read-only,